Asian Development Bank

 Coal

-The 2021 energy policy of the Asian Development Bank confirms that it will not finance “new coal-based capacity for power and heat”.
-It will also “support the early retirement and decommissioning of coal resources “.
-Included within this exclusion is coal mining, processing, storage, and transportation.
-Furthermore no investments will “modernize, upgrade, or renovate coal facilities that will extend the life of existing coal-fired power and heating capacity.”
+The ADB’s 2021 Energy policy confirms that it will not finance “new coal-based capacity for power and heat”.
+This exclusion covers coal mining, processing, storage, and transportation.
+Furthermore, the ADB will not make investments to “modernise, upgrade, or renovate coal facilities that will extend the life of existing coal-fired power and heating capacity”.
+Beyond this, the ADB commits to proactively “support the early retirement and decommissioning of coal resources”.

 Oil and gas

-• The project is economically viable considering the social cost of carbon and an operating lifetime consistent with condition.
+4. The project is economically viable considering the social cost of carbon.

 Supply-side energy efficiency